 Reykjavik is a vibrant and artsy city that has much to offer.
 Spend the day to get to know the capital.
 I recommend orienting yourself by taking a free city walking tour with CityWalk.
 Make sure to try the hotdogs here.

-Before you hit the road, stock up on supplies at the Bonus in town and start making your way towards Selfoss.
+Before you hit the road, stock up on supplies at the Bonus grocery store in town and start making your way towards Selfoss.
 Grab dinner here like we did and then make your way to one of the most unique stays here – the Bubble Hotel.
 Time permitting, you can also squeeze in 1) a shower and 2) relaxation at the Secret Lagoon.

 While there were no guarantees when I made the booking at Buubble, we were lucky enough to watch the Northern Lights this evening.
 It was a light show to remember.